dannguyen/journalism-syllabi/README.md

 <a href="https://ire.org/media/uploads/files/documents/educators-center/sp07carsyl.doc">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We will do three basic things:  go after information, analyze it, and write/produce stories about it.
+        We will do three basic things: go after information, analyze it, and write/produce stories about it.
 You’ll improve your web searching capability.
 You’ll learn how to use a spreadsheet (Excel) and a database (Access).
-</em></p>
+        </small></p>

         <p>Instructors: Karl Idsvoog</p>
     </td>
     <td>
-        Kent State University
+        <small>Kent State University</small>
     </td>
   </tr>